kalsan/compony/README.md

 - `data` can be model or models
 - To redirect instead of rendering, use `before_render` if the redirect is conditional (e.g. if validation passes), or `respond` if always redirecting.
   - As a rule of thumb, use `before_render` if there is a `content` block (even by inheritance) and `respond` otherwise.
-- To protect a custom controller by compony authentication, use in the controller: `before_action Compony.authentication_before_action`
+- To protect a custom controller by Compony authentication, use in the controller: `before_action Compony.authentication_before_action`

 Feature sets: